Background pattern

 levonorgestrel

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read the entire leaflet carefully before starting to use this medication, as it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, as you may need to read it again.

 • If you need advice or more information, consult your doctor or pharmacist.

-• If you experience adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
 See section 4.

-1. What is Postinor 1.5 mg tablet (hereafter Postinor) and for what it is used
+1. What Postinor 1.5 mg tablet (hereafter Postinor) is and what it is used for

 3. How to take Postinor

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Postinor

-6. Contents of the package and additional information
+6. Package contents and additional information

-1. What is Postinor and what is it used for
+1. What Postinor is and what it is used for

-Postinor is an emergency contraceptive that can be used within 72 hours (3 days)
+Postinor is an emergency contraceptive that can be used within 72 hours (3 days) after unprotected sex or if your regular contraceptive method has failed.

 It is used in the following cases:

-Postinor may work:
+Postinor may work by:

 Do not take Postinor: